 False

-C3 - A low-energy, low-carbohydrate food-based diet for remission of type 2 diabetes in primary care: A cluster-randomised controlled trial (the DIAMOND trial)
+C3 - Low-carbohydrate diets for treatment of Type 2 diabetes (the DIAMOND trial)

 Sponsor No content items.